mdn/translated-content/files/ja/learn/javascript/client-side_web_apis/drawing_graphics/index.md

 You can [find the finished code on GitHub](https://github.com/mdn/learning-area/tree/master/javascript/apis/drawing-graphics/threejs-cube).

-> **Note:** In our GitHub repo you can also find another interesting 3D cube example — [Three.js Video Cube](https://github.com/mdn/learning-area/tree/master/javascript/apis/drawing-graphics/threejs-video-cube) ([see it live also](https://mdn.github.io/learning-area/javascript/apis/drawing-graphics/threejs-video-cube/)).
+> **メモ:** In our GitHub repo you can also find another interesting 3D cube example — [Three.js Video Cube](https://github.com/mdn/learning-area/tree/master/javascript/apis/drawing-graphics/threejs-video-cube) ([see it live also](https://mdn.github.io/learning-area/javascript/apis/drawing-graphics/threejs-video-cube/)).
 This uses {{domxref("MediaDevices.getUserMedia", "getUserMedia()")}} to take a video stream from a computer web cam and project it onto the side of the cube as a texture!

 ## まとめ